-After Operation

-After Operation Safety
+After Operation After Operation Safety

-- Always shut off the machine, remove the electric-start button (if equipped), wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Clean grass and debris from the machine to help prevent fires.
+- Always shut off the machine, wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Clean grass and debris from the machine to help prevent fires.
 Clean up oil or fuel spills. - Never store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances.